novatorem/Page-Forge/README.md

 ## Overview

-When writing templates, you can use the custom symbols below to insert interactive modules in the cover letter.
+When writing templates, you can use the custom symbols below to insert interactive modules in your page.

 Name | Text | Symbol | Comment
 --- | --- | :---: | ---